 Fun fact: During the LIVESTRONG.com 30-Day Burpee Challenge, you'll do a whopping 675 burpees, which is definitely an accomplishment worth celebrating.
 While that may seem equivalent to climbing Mt.
 Everest, if you take things one day at a time and find a strong support system, you can do it!

-But it’s understandable that halfway through things you start to lose steam.
-The newness has worn off, you’re tired, and responsibilities are piling on.
-It’s tempting to want to throw in the towel.
-Here are a few tips to help beat that mid-challenge slump and power through to the finish line.
+It's understandable if you start to lose steam at some point through the month, especially in the second half.
+The newness has worn off, you're tired and responsibilities are piling on.
+It's tempting to want to quit.
+Here are a few tips to help beat that mid-challenge slump and power through to the end.

 1. Remember Your Why

-Think back to week 1 of the challenge, when you established your why.
+Think back to when you started the challenge and established your why.
 Why are you doing this challenge?
 Some reasons might be: